 In previous decades, there was a tendency for self-employed Americans to be male and white.
 During the years between 1976 and 2003, a surge of women entrepreneurship blossomed, with an increase from 27% of self-employed workers being women to 39%.
 Many women start small businesses in an effort to both contribute to the family income and still have the flexibility to raise their families.
 You’ll also notice that self-employed people are over-represented at the top of the income curves for America, helping prove that greater rewards are given to those who take larger risks (in some cases).
 Entrepreneurship has always been valued in American culture, and a poor economy seems to nurture it rather than squash it.

 For every depressing statistic and news story given about the economic condition it’s almost as if the entrepreneurial spirit is awakened in people who are determined not to sit by helplessly as jobs are lost.
 The economic conditions serves as motivation for some, whether that motivation is driven by plain fear — or hidden ambition.

 This is a guest article by Debbie Dragon, one of six finalists interested in being Consumerism Commentary’s staff writer.

-Published or updated November 15, 2009.
+Updated April 13, 2016 and originally published November 16, 2009.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.